radiantlogic-v8/documentation-eoc/documentation/environments/create-environments.md

 ---
 title: Creating Environments
-description: Learn how to create environments.
+description: Learn how to create environments and deploy applications.
 ---

 # Overview